nickdrummond/star-wars-ontology/docs/modularisation.md

 Any character in a  sub-module is at risk of this as they are very "mobile" in the storytelling.
-In addition, they inevitably relate back to "main" individuals that must be in the core ontologies - this can lead to us defeating our modelling principles of turning relations around in order to allow the modules to work (eg parent/child)
+In addition, they inevitably relate back to "main" individuals that must be in the core ontologies - this can defeat our modelling principles of turning relations around in order to allow the modules to work (eg parent/child)

-Therefore, only events should be modelled outside the core modules?
+Only events should be modelled outside the core modules?
+Even these are becoming more "mobile" as timelines are interlinked in the storytelling (eg The Hosnian Cataclysm).
+We will then assert their links in the timeline of each module.

 The only alternative is to accept constant moving or duplicating assertions in multiple places when characters cross over - but what level of duplication is ok?

-If we get this right, the character will be in the main ontology and then we'll get a different "view" of them depending on which sub-modules we pull in.
+If we get this right, the characters will be in the main ontology and then we'll get a different "view" of them depending on which sub-modules we pull in.

 ## Structure